What is Involvement?

 The Western Trust Adult Learning Disability Service continues to test and support a model of Involvement in which service users, carers and Trust staff work together to shape and influence service delivery in the Western Trust Region.

 The ‘Hub and Spoke’ model consists of 5 Local Involvement Groups (LIG’s), who work together to identify priorities for their local area.
 The 5 Local Involvement Groups are in Limavady, Derry, Strabane, Omagh and Fermanagh.
-These groups meet approximately every 8 weeks.
+These groups meet approximately every 8 times per year.

 These groups, in turn, nominate members to represent their local group on the Strategic Involvement Group which is attended by senior members of the WHSCT and meets each quarter.

 New PPI Facilitator for Adult Learning Disability Services Roles